ehornfeldt/BTH_JS_COURSE/README.md

 # BTH_JS_COURSE
-This is the result of a course called 'Programming in JavaScript' giving at Blekinge Tekniska Högskola.
+This is the result of a course called 'Programming in JavaScript' given at Blekinge Tekniska Högskola.

 The course includes different sections named 'Kursmoment' (acronym: KMOMxx, where xx is the number of the section).